Lars Just

 Selected clients

-Financial Times, Der Spiegel, Politiken, Novo Nordisk, Microsoft, MAERSK, Novozymes, Carlsberg, Nordea, Red Cross, SOS Children’s Villages, Danske Bank, GN Store Nord, Ørsted, Arkitema Architects, Die Welt, SYBO, Lundbeckfonden, Jack Morton, ELLE Magazine, Wired Magazine, VICE Magazine, MTV, Samsung, Haldor Topsøe, Schouw & Co, COWI, Dansk Erhverv, Berlingske Tidende, Information, Die Zeit, Ud&Se, Foresight Magazine, Format Agency, Monkfish, Docker, Mini Cooper, Marco Polo, The Dalai Lama Foundation, The State Department and more.
+Financial Times, Der Spiegel, Politiken, Novo Nordisk, Microsoft, MAERSK, Novonesis, Carlsberg, Booking.com, Blink Agency, Bloomberg, Nordea, Red Cross, SOS Children’s Villages, , GN Store Nord, ISS, Ørsted, Arkitema Architects, Die Welt, SYBO, Lundbeckfonden, Danske Bank, Jack Morton, ELLE Magazine, Wired Magazine, VICE Magazine, MTV, Samsung, Haldor Topsøe, Schouw & Co, COWI, Dansk Erhverv, Berlingske Tidende, Information, Die Zeit, Ud&Se, Foresight Magazine, Format Agency, Monkfish, Docker, Mini Cooper, Marco Polo, The Dalai Lama Foundation, The State Department and more.

 Awards and honors